Opening Doors - Station Internship Program

 Station Responsibilities

-- Payroll processing and tax withholding for the intern
+- Payroll processing, tax withholding and workers comp for the intern

 - Optional market differential if your area requires higher compensation